MicrosoftDocs/sql-docs/docs/ssms/understand-sql-server-management-studio-windows-management.md

 ---
 # Understand SQL Server Management Studio Windows Management
-[!INCLUDE[SQL Server Azure SQL Database Synapse Analytics PDW ](../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)] The tool windows in [!INCLUDE[msCoName](../includes/msconame_md.md)] SQL Server Management Studio are a highly functional, flexible, and efficient system that allows you to:
+[!INCLUDE[SQL Server Azure SQL Database Synapse Analytics PDW ](../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)] The tool windows in Microsoft SQL Server Management Studio are a highly functional, flexible, and efficient system that allows you to:

 -   Maximize the user workspace for development and management.